pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

 # Activities

         a total cost, 'Total: $600', of selected activities appears at the bottom of this section. the 'Total' is updated as activities are selected or deselected

         As activities are selected,
             activities with conflicting schedules are
               'disabled', greyed out and not selectable.

         form validation:
                 on submit, an error appears when no activities are selected

-        exceeds:  real-time error message
-                  once any activity is selected but then deselected, and then no other activities are selected, then an red text error appears
-                       once any activity is selected then the error disappears

 # Payment Info

         when the page loads
            the credit-card payment type is selected
             and the credit-card input fields and Expiration date drop menu appear,

         as other payment options are chosen, only that payment type is displayed